moveeleven-data/ledgerline/reports/plan_change_recommendations.md

 Full table export: [assets/tables/action_table_2025-09-28.csv](assets/tables/action_table_2025-09-28.csv)

-Note: avg_utilization is blank for Alerting Standard customers (e.g. Horizon Media, Delta Manufacturing) because their plan does not define included_units.
+_Note: avg_utilization is shown as N/A for Alerting Standard customers since their plan has no included_units._

 ---

-## Fairness check, country and plan
+## Fairness by country and plan

-Shown only for country–plan groups with at least two customers and an over-limit rate differing from the plan average by 0.10 or more.
+Shown only where groups have at least two customers and their over-limit rate is 0.10+ above the plan average.

 | country       | plan_name | sample_size | days_over_limit_rate | plan_days_over_limit_rate | delta | severity |
 |---------------|-----------|-------------|----------------------|----------------------------|-------|----------|
 | United States | Basic     | 2           | 1.00                 | 0.74                       | 0.26  | alert    |

-All other country–plan groups are either within tolerance or too small to evaluate.
+All other groups are within tolerance or too small to assess.

 ---

-## Price volatility snapshot, billed amount vs unit price
+## Price volatility by plan

 | product_name | plan_name         | distinct_unit_prices | volatility_level | total_billed_value |
 |--------------|-------------------|----------------------|------------------|--------------------|